Quasilocal energy-momentum for tensors B and V in small regions: Abstract

 \section{Abstract}

 The Bel-Robinson tensor $B$ and the tensor $V$ have the same quasilocal energy-momentum in a small sphere.
-Using a pseudotensor approach to evaluate the energy-momentum in a half-cylinder, we find that $B$ and $V$ have different values, not proportional to the `Bel-Robinson energy-momentum'.
-Furthermore, even if we arrange things so that we do get the same `Bel-Robinson energy-momentum' value, the angular momentum gives different values using $B$ and $V$ in half-cylinder.
+Using a pseudotensor approach to evaluate the energy-momentum in a half-cylinder, we find that $B$ and $V$ have different values, not proportional to the ``Bel-Robinson energy-momentum".
+Furthermore, even if we arrange things so that we do get the same ``Bel-Robinson energy-momentum" value, the angular momentum gives different values using $B$ and $V$ in a half cylinder.
 In addition, we find that $B$ and $V$ have a different number of independent components.
-The fully trace free property of $B$ and $V$ implies conservation of pure `Bel-Robinson energy-momentum' in small regions, and vice versa.
+The fully trace free property of $B$ and $V$ implies conservation of pure ``Bel-Robinson energy-momentum" in small regions, and vice versa.
+In addition, we also demonstrate the tidal heating, rate of change of momentum and spin angular momentum flux by using these two tensors.